-The student housing plan includes reducing or rearranging shared spaces, increased frequency of cleaning, acquisition of specialized disinfecting equipment, and dedicated spaces reserved for student quarantine, if necessary.
+The student housing plan includes reducing or rearranging shared spaces, increased frequency of cleaning, acquisition of specialized disinfecting equipment, and dedicated spaces reserved for student isolation and/or quarantine, if necessary.

-For fall semester, move-in for the Tonkawa and Enid campuses was August 11 thru August 14.
-They observed a staggered move-in limiting the number of students moving in at any one time.
+For spring semester, the adjusted opening of residence halls will be January 6 thru January 17.
+They will observe a staggered move-in limiting the number of students moving in at any one time.
 Students were notified by the Office of Student Affairs what day they were allowed to move in.
-In addition to signing the housing contract at the time of move-in, students were required to sign a COVID-19 Housing Waiver.
-For spring semester, the adjusted opening of residence halls will be Sunday, January 17, 2021.
+In addition to signing the housing contract at the time of move-in, new students are required to sign a COVID-19 Housing Waiver.